TomPace101/nanopore_diffusion/notes.md

 To make it with __slots__:
 https://stackoverflow.com/questions/29780433/dynamic-class-creation-with-type-and-slots

+But now we have a chicken and egg problem.
+We load the mesh parameters, which tells us where to find the geometry definition.
+But then the geometry definition tells us how to properly load the mesh parameters.
+Solution: load mesh parameters as a namespace initially, then generate the class, then load the class from the namespace.
+That works when calling buildgeom directly, but it doesn't work with the doit workflow.

 Also, "lattice" can be part of a more general meshparams object, but it needs to be changed to something like "geomdef" as really it tells you what geometry definition file to use.
 I've tried to change this in the code, but the mesh parameters need to be regenerated now.